W. W. NORTON & COMPANY

 A new canon celebrates the diversity of sociology

-In addition to thorough coverage of race, class, and gender, Terrible Magnificent Sociology addresses inequalities based on sexual orientation, disability, age, body size, attractiveness, color, and citizenship status—and their many intersections.
+In addition to thorough coverage of race, class, and gender, Terrible Magnificent Sociology considers a range of social identities, including sexual orientation, disability, age, body size, and citizenship status—and their many intersections.

 About the Author